-The value is backed by one or more fiat currencies such as US Dollar and Euro which is held by regulated financial institution typically in a 1: 1 ratio to the reserve fiat currency e.g. USD Coin (USDC) and Euro Coin (EURC).
+The value is backed by one or more fiat currencies such as US Dollar, Euro, etc. which is held by regulated financial institution typically in a 1: 1 ratio to the reserve fiat currency e.g. Tether USD (USDT), USD Coin (USDC).

-(ii) Digital currency-backed stablecoin
+(ii) Crypto-backed stablecoin

-The value is backed by another digital currency or a portfolio of digital currencies e.g. Dai (DAI) and Wrapped Bitcoin (WBTC).
+The value is backed by another digital currency or a portfolio of digital currencies e.g. Dai (DAI), Wrapped Bitcoin (WBTC).
 This type of stablecoin functions similarly to fiat-backed stablecoin, but the peg is executed on-chain through smart contracts.
 Given the high volatility of the underlying digital currencies, these stablecoins usually require over-collateralisation to mitigate the associated risks.